newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

 }
 ```

-3. Save `index.js` and watch the `NerdGraph Nerdlet` reload in your Browser.
+3. Save `index.js` and watch the `NerdGraph Nerdlet` reload in your browser.
 4. Ctrl+click (or right click) on the web browser screen displaying our Nerdlet and choose the menu item `Inspect`.
 5. In the DevTools window now open, click on the `Console` tab at the top.
 6. In the `Console` tab, choose the `verbose` option on the left hand side.
 (It's in the drop-down next to the 'Filter' bar.)